Anomalies (malcat.anomalies)

 category of the anomaly, informal.
 Can be “resource”, “entropy”, “code”, etc.

-level: bindings.Anomaly.Level
+level: malcat.Anomaly.Level

 dangerosity of the anomaly.
 Can be one of: